mycmdev/nova-modules/README.md

 ## Let's start

-To start you you just need to install the composer package
+To start you just need to install the composer package
 ```shell script
     composer require mycmdev/nova-modules
 ```